 Stir and add garam masala powder.

-Stir again and then add the paneer (cottage cheese) cubes.
+Stir again and then add the paneer (Indian cottage cheese) cubes.

-Lastly, add 1 to 2 tablespoons of low-fat cream.
+Lastly, add 2 tablespoons of low-fat cream.
 If using heavy whipping cream, then add 1 tablespoon of it.
 Stir gently again so that the cream gets incorporated in the gravy uniformly.
-Switch off the flame.

 Pour the palak paneer in serving bowls.
 While serving you can top it with some butter or cream.